MatthiasValvekens/mvalvekens.be-hakyll/blog/2021/pgp-key-rotated.md

 ```

 My [new key is available online](/static/misc/matthias-gpg.asc), signed with the old one.
 I've also uploaded [my old key signed with my new one](/static/misc/matthias-gpg-rsa-cross-sign-revoked.asc), together with a revocation certificate indicating the reason for revocation as "key superseded".

+I will soon make a separate post to re-commit to a number of important signatures made using my old key using the new one.